 One of the biggest factors that have shown to have a reduction in the rates of birth trauma is continuity of care.
 Research has shown how seeing the same midwife throughout your pregnancy and postnatally can help a birthing person to feel a level of trust and safety with their midwife.
 Given that women who feel emotionally and/or physically unsafe can develop birth trauma, it makes sense how being under the care of the same midwife can help develop a positive and trusting relationship.

 Having lots of support around you can also serve as a protective factor.
-This can be from friends, family, your health visitor, and the maternity system.
+This can be from friends, family, your health visitor, a doula, and the maternity system.
 Making use of all the help and support that is offered to you is really important to ensure you have the space to tell your birth story, when you are ready, and to be met with validation, empathy and understanding.

 Another factor is knowing your rights!
 So many birthing people go into their pregnancies/labours and birthing experiences without knowing their rights to the care they should be offered and entitled to.
 An example is vaginal examinations (VE’s).
 Birthing people can assume that VE’s are mandatory, however, you have the right to refuse one if, for whatever reason, you chose not to have one.
 Even if there is a huge risk to you or your babies life, you still have the right to refuse a VE if you don’t want one.
 Another lady I am working with at the moment was told she had to have a VE, despite saying how much pain she was in and how she didn’t want one.
 This experience developed into a hot spot for her, so knowing your rights and acting in accordance with them can be a protective measure for you.

 To summarise, the more emotionally and physically safe you feel in the perinatal period, the less likely you will be to develop symptoms of birth trauma.